 The Center has adopted investment and spending policies for its endowment that will provide resources to programs supported by the endowment.
 The endowment includes donor-restricted funds as well as board-designated investments.
-Under this policy, as approved by the Center's board of trustees, the primary objective of the investment of the endowment is to provide a rate of total return, including all gains and losses, realized and unrealized, which exceeds the rate of inflation (as represented by the Consumer Price Index-All Urban Consumers) plus 5% over the long term.
+Under this policy, as approved by the investment committee of the Center's board of trustees, the primary objective of the investment of the endowment is to provide a rate of total return, including all gains and losses, realized and unrealized, which exceeds the rate of inflation (as represented by the Consumer Price Index-All Urban Consumers) plus 5% over the long term.
 The Center defines the long term as five years and more.
-Consistent returns are to be emphasized over individual year results, although the possibility of loss in a given year cannot be ignored.
+Consistent returns are to be emphasized over individual year results.
 The endowment should experience risk (volatility and variability of return) no greater than that of the market.
 The Center defines the market as the portfolio's asset allocation policy applied to the Russell 3000 Index, the Morgan Stanley Capital Europe, Australia, Far East (EAFE) Index or its equivalent, and the iShares Barclays Aggregate Bond Index.